octokit/authentication-strategies.js/README.md

 **Module**: [`@octokit/auth-token`](https://github.com/octokit/auth-token.js#readme)

 The simplest authentication strategy requires a user to create a personal access token at https://github.com/settings/tokens/new and pass it as the single argument to the `createTokenAuth()` function.
-You can pass in any other token such as an installation access token or a OAuth user access token, but there are dedicated startegies for the respective use cases which might be a better fit.
+You can pass in any other token such as an installation access token or a OAuth user access token, but there are dedicated strategies for the respective use cases which might be a better fit.

 `@octokit/auth-token` is the default authentication strategy built into [`@octokit/core`](https://github.com/octokit/core.js/#authentication)